The light that you can see during a Sunrise is incredible. And I have a hard time describing what it feels like to see the Sun as it rises.

 - The rocks and the lighthouse can be photographed by shooting to the east, in the Sunrise direction.

-- The rocks are the main element in the foreground and are the spectator's entrance gate to the image, although the main subject and real visual anchor point is the Favàritx lighthouse located in the background.
+- The rocks are the main element in the foreground and are the viewer's entrance gate to the image, although the main subject and real visual anchor point is the Favàritx lighthouse located in the background.

 Let's go back to PhotoPills...